 - September Story Chat Summary by Cathy Cade

-- September Story Chat: A New Story by Val Chapman hosted by Cathy Cade
+- September Story Chat: “No Stone Unturned” by Val Chapman hosted by Cathy Cade

 - August Story Chat Summary by Cathy Cade

-- August Story Chat: A New Story by Wendy Fletcher hosted by Cathy Cade
+- August Story Chat: A Dress for a Princess by Wendy Fletcher hosted by Cathy Cade

 - July Story Chat Summary